pddlive/CMPivot-Queries/CMPivot Queries.md

 # Installed Software by Publisher
 ```
-InstalledSoftware | where Publisher like 'Microsoft%
+InstalledSoftware | where Publisher like 'Microsoft'
 ```
 # Client with no Boundary
 ```